Résumé Step Two

 There are two common styles of résumés: the chronological résumé and the functional résumé.
 The chronological style is most common.
 Both also include your personal information.
+(Note: All the sample résumés in the previous section were organized in the chronological style.)

 All résumés include your name, address and contact information.
 Place this information at the top of the page.
 You may want to center it with your name in large font.